allenyin/allen_wireless/README.md

 * The different firmware versions used to develop and test the RHD-headstage.
 * Debugging tools.

-For technical details on the implementation of the firmware and , see Tim's thesis, and:
+For technical details on the implementation and development of the firmware, see Tim's thesis, and:

 1. [Blackfin communication with Intan RHD2132 via SPI simulation](http://allenyin.github.io/reading_list/2015/12/Blackfin-Intan-SPORT/)...Intan setup (including code)
 2. [Automatic Gain Control (AGC)](http://allenyin.github.io/reading_list/2015/12/WirelessAGC/)